 You can only have one: Rose’s caramel corn, an ice cream cone from Jersey Junction, or a Yesterdog.
 Which do you choose?

-What have you learned in East that will enable you to be successful?
+What specific thing did you learn in East that has enabled you to be successful?

 What were you like in school?